yehia67/documentation/ict/0.1/references/log-data.md

 # Data in the Ict logs

-**This table contains the descriptions of the Ict log data.**
+**Nodes write messages to logs that include data about received and requested transactions.
+This table contains the descriptions for the transaction data in the logs.**

-Each row contains data about transaction statistics for one neighbor.
+Each row contains data about transaction statistics for one mutually connected neighbor.

 |**Column** |**Description** | **Notes**|
 |:----------|:---------------|:---------|